 As advocates for sustainable farming practices we were interested in producing sustainable, local food before it was a mainstream trend.
-With more and more people seeking local produce and other food items, we welcome visitors to the Longstock Farm Shop & Café which sells over 1,000 home-grown and local products from our partners.
+With more and more people seeking local produce and other food items, we welcome visitors to the Longstock Park Farm Shop & Café which sells over 1,000 home-grown and local products from our partners.

 For us, local food is so much more than what’s in style, it’s a way of life.
-Have you ever been curious how big of an impact eating local food has on your health and the environment?
+Have you ever been curious about how big of an impact eating local food has on your health and the environment?

 Here are our top 5 reasons why eating locally sourced food rocks:

 1. Fresh foods have more nutrients – fruits and vegetables begin to lose nutrients as soon as they are picked.
-Locally grown produce means shorter time between harvest and your table, making it less likely that the nutrient value has decreased.
+Locally grown produce means a shorter time between harvest and your table, making it less likely that the nutrient value has decreased.

-2. Local food has less environmental impact – locally sourced food doesn’t have to travel thousands of miles by plane, train and automobile!
+2. Local food has a less environmental impact – locally sourced food doesn’t have to travel thousands of miles by plane, train and automobile!
 With less of a carbon footprint, your locally sourced produce is more sustainable and creates a smaller environmental impact.

 3. Supporting the local economy- money spent locally stays local.
 It also helps maintain farmland and green space in your community

 4. Knowing where your food comes from – it’s important to understanding where the food you consume comes from.
 Locally produced food allows you to ask about farming practices and crop harvesting with the people who grew it!
 If you know where your food comes from and who grew it, you can learn more about your food and your community.